 The performance of disinfectant is normally measured by its concentration – parts per million (ppm) of the active substance – in this case FAC (or free available chlorine).
 Many microorganisms can be destroyed with a concentration of around 20ppm of FAC, while tap water contains between 0.2 to 2ppm.

-Toucan Eco makes ready to use concentrations of between 80 to 100ppm FAC depending on the model, which has a very high efficacy in eliminating microorganisms and represents the optimum level for disinfecting and cleaning.
+Toucan Eco makes ready to use concentration of 100ppm FAC, which has a very high efficacy in eliminating microorganisms and represents the optimum level for disinfecting and cleaning.

 This is the equivalent of 0.01% concentration, meaning 99.9% of the solution is water.
 Compare this to household bleach, which has a concentration of around 50,000ppm or 5% – that’s 500 times more concentrated than Toucan Eco, but no more effective.